Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Introduction

-The transversal degrees of freedom can also enrich the amount of internal correlations in a BEC.
-This opens the door to ask how correlations impact the Josephson junction.
-So far, to the best of our knowledge, interference of different fragmentations in a two-dimensional BEC has not been discussed.
-The question is the following, can we combine the concepts of Josephson junction and different fragmentations which allows to have different internally correlated states, something that one can not produce in one dimension and so far has not been explored.
-It would allow us to study different channels of fragmentations and how they interfere.
-It turns out that one of the implications is the tunneling process which becomes complicated when the different fragmentations interfere.
-Therefore, we propose a set-up to study complicated tunneling processes.
+The transversal degree-of-freedom can also enrich the amount of initial correlations in a BEC.
+In the present context, fragmentation of a bosonic system in a two-dimensional setup can be generated due to the transversal degree-of-freedom alone.
+This opens up the opportunity to ask and explore how different degrees of fragmentation along the transverse direction would impact the Josephson-junction dynamics in the longitudinal direction.
+More so, when initially condensed bosons tunnel back and forth (longitudinally) in a Josephson junction, they develop fragmentation.
+Now, when we let (transversely) fragmented bosons tunnel back and forth in the Josephson junction, would the initial fragmentation impact the longitudinal fragmentation that develops in time in a Josephson junction?
+So far, to the best of our knowledge, the possible interference of different fragmentations in a two-dimensional BEC has not been discussed.
+The question is the following, can we combine the concepts of Josephson junction and different fragmentations in a way which would allow one to have different internally correlated states?
+This intriguing combination cannot be generated in one dimension and so far has not been explored.
+It turns out that the macroscopic tunneling process becomes more complicated when the different fragmentations interfere.
+Therefore, in this work, we propose a set-up to study tunneling processes involving both transversal and longitudinal fragmentations, and the possible interference between them in time.
+As we shall see below, the tunneling dynamics is significantly enriched.

-With the emergence of fragmentation as a key perspective of quantum many-body physics, we examine the tunneling dynamics of a plethora of different order of initially fragmented states, and observe an intricate paradigm of tunneling dynamics taking into account the interference of fragmentations.
-We show that the interference of the fragmentations sets up new rules of the quantum tunneling problem.
-The rules of tunneling of a fragmented BEC manifests in quantum mechanical quantities, namely, survival probability, build-up of internal coherence, and fluctuations of particles' positions.
+With the emergence of fragmentation as a key perspective of quantum many-boson physics, we examine the tunneling dynamics of a plethora of different initially fragmented states, and observe an intricate paradigm of tunneling dynamics taking into account the interference of fragmentations, to be defined precisely below.
+We show that the impact of transversal fragmentation on longitudinal fragmentation sets up new rules of the quantum tunneling problem.
+The rules of tunneling of a fragmented BEC manifests in quantum mechanical quantities, namely, survival probability, build-up of occupation in the excited fragment, and fluctuations of particles' positions.